BSCP Certified: Stuck for an Hour, Done in Two

 TryHackMe - Fusion Corp WriteUp

 Overview Fusion corp is a hard rated box on tryhackme.
 After some basic enumeration fails, we find a backup file on the web server that contains a list of usernames.
 One of these users, lparker, is vulnerable to AS-REP Roasting because they have Kerberos pre-authentication disabled.
-We get their hash, crack it, and get a shell on the box.
-From there, post-exploitation enumeration reveals another user, jmurphy, with their password stored in the user account’s comment field.
-This user is a member of the Backup Operators group.
-We abuse this privilege to create a shadow copy of the C: drive and exfiltrate the ntds.dit and SYSTEM hives.
-Finally, we use secretsdump.py to dump all the domain hashes, get the administrator’s hash, and use it to get the final flag. ...
+We get their hash, crack it, and get a shell on the box. ...

 July 11, 2025 · 5 min · 0xblivion